sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 == Description ==
 WooCommerce shipping rates calculator based on products shipping class and distances that calculated using Google Maps Distance Matrix API.

+This plugin perfect for online store that use local shipping or private shipping such as selling flower, food & beverage but not limited to.

 = Features =

 * Set shipping cost by product shipping class.